OWASP/pysap/docs/examples/router.rst

 looking to the SAP Router response, it's possible to determine if the aforementioned host/port is open to the SAP Router.
 The script can be also used to discover and validate ACLs configured in the SAP Router instance.
+In NI mode, a route denial and an unreachable permitted target are reported separately.
+In raw mode, the router can acknowledge a route before its outbound connection fails; the scanner uses a bounded ``--timeout`` peek to detect a quick close.
+A silent backend that remains connected is reported as open, so this remains a reachability hint rather than proof of an application service.

 The list of hosts can be provided to the ``--target-hosts`` parameter as a comma-separated list of hostnames or IP addresses (e.g. ``10.0.0.1,10.0.0.10``), or in ``CIDR`` representation